 This sales funnel series is created with an aim to understand each stage of the AARRR framework for businesses of all sizes.

 The sales funnel is divided into five Stages- Acquisition, Activation, Retention, Referral, and Revenue.

 Let us commence by throwing light on the first stage of the sales funnel framework:

 Being the first contact point for customers, Acquisition is one of the most important stages of the Pirate Metrics.
 As Pierre Lechelle points out correctly in his article:

 To ensure that customers go through the funnel stages (to Revenue), you have to make sure that there are enough customers at the top of the funnel.
 Without those customers, there will be no customers at the end.

-So, along with measuring how many people you acquire in a given time frame from a certain channel, you will also have to measure how many of them subscribed for a free trial and how many got converted into paying customers.
+Along with measuring how many people you acquire in a given time, you will also have to measure how many of them subscribed for a free trial.
+Also how many got converted into paying customers.